 Many of the duties that usually apply to safe discharge from hospital have been suspended by the emergency Coronavirus Act 2020.
-Our expert Community Care law solicitors answer your questions about what this means.
+Our expert Community Care Law solicitors answer your questions about what this means

-This was dealt with in the recent case of University College London Hospitals NHS Trust v MB.
+This was dealt with in the 2020 case of University College London Hospitals NHS Trust v MB.
 MB had been receiving inpatient treatment for complex psychological problems, and had been in hospital for over a year.
 She rejected the care packages offered to her, as she believed they were insufficient to meet her needs.
 She said she would take her own life if the hospital enforced discharge.
 The Court made an injunction requiring her to vacate the hospital bed.

 Yes: the Operational Model and Discharge Policy states that NHS CHC and Care Act needs assessments should no longer take place in the hospital setting.
 However, the duty to carry out a CHC assessment and for CCGs to ‘have regard to’ the National Framework have been reinstated since 1 September 2020, after being temporarily suspended during the emergency period.
 Assessments should be carried out as soon as possible and no later than 6 weeks after discharge.
 Funding for care and support during the discharge to assess period should be provided by the NHS from the central discharge support fund.
 If the relevant health and social care assessments have not been completed by the end of six weeks, then the funding responsibility passes to the CCG or to Social Services until all assessments and care planning processes are concluded.